chlortho81/GSC_Daily_Report/README.md

 The reported data will be catalogued chronologically.

-The report will may be generated encompassing and date range within the database.
+The report will may be generated encompassing any date range within the database. e.g. Year-over-year, Month-to-date, range, day-over-day